 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular the checks carried out in the current period included:
+In particular the checks carried out in the current period included income, payroll, purchasing and general financial operations.